 We recently had trouble replacing an older CAS server with a new system.
 The new server would not forward to the requested service after authenticating and the service could not verify the service ticket.
-We decided to use HAProxy for the front-end so we could switch back-end services seamlessly.
+We decided to use HAProxy with CAS for the front-end so we could switch back-end services seamlessly.

 We used the following HAProxy config, which allowed us to provide front-end and back-end SSL.